wcushingcandelario/ansible_aws/README.md

 -   Remember to commit the .xml files and the patch files into git so anyone else can reproduce your work.

+### Non-patch environment files

+These are not patch files or substitution processes, they require detailed attention with each release.
+Unfortunately we cannot presume the latest changes to any of these files until they are made and so no 'one size fits all' system can be implemented without risk that the files change with new fields and that these new fields also require changing before deployment.

+#### File names

+-   context.xml
+-   database.php
+-   setting_var.php
+-   tools.properties
+-   unifiedConfig.properties

+#### Process to update

+With each new release in UAT we should take the files generated there and update the files held within Ansible to contain the same fields.
+One can compare the two files as so (or with any other editor):

+    meld context.xml.uat roles/oneview/env_files/context.xml.prod

+The two files should not be identical but the prod/preprod files should include **all** of the fields that the UAT ones include.

+#### Important note about context.xml

+This file is a template but is added by file_glob.
+This means that **the context.xml template lives in files/** which seems pretty odd.
+Please, **do not move it to teplates/, it will not work**.
+Really, we've tested it by mistake.